rahatlou/CMP/lec22/lec22.md

 Example: photon identification
 - task: separate photons from hadronic jets
+- experience:
-- experience: simulated MC  samples of photons and jets.
-Or very pure samples selected i data by user.
+  - simulated MC  samples of photons and jets (MC based method)
+  - very pure samples selected data by user (data driven method)
 - performance:  fraction of correctly identified photons, or fraction of wrongly identified jets
-# Introduction to Machine learning

 ## Advantage of machine Learning
 Traditional programming technique for an algorithm in these examples consists in